Thursday, October 24, 2019

 And long may this continue.
 Once again, in the absence of any credible alternative, we are lucky to have a person who has dedicated his entire existence towards nation building and development - in spite of the devious designs of his detractors who are leaving no stone untuned to deny him a third term.

 Just to quote an example: first-time voters are being sought out near college gates and handed pamphlets ostensibly encouraging them to vote; but a closer scrutiny will reveal that the organization behind this is a left-wing, pseudosecular one whose only agenda is to get them to vote for another party.
-Meanwhile the clown prince continues his fruitless yatras - may he continue his long walk into political oblivion.
+Meanwhile the clown prince continues his fruitless sojourns - may he continue his long walk into political oblivion.

 Given all this, the least we can do is to vote PM Modi back to power.

-May Bharata remain Akhanda.
+May Bharata remain Akhanda under his leadership.

 May Bharata achieve Vishwa Guru/Bandhu status.